 }

-The PeopleDESC.java file defines a data model class named PeopleDESC to represent the description of personnel information.
-The PeopleDESC class contains four attributes: name, age, desc, and id, which respectively represent the name, age, description, and identifier of a person.
-The class also contains corresponding getter and setter methods for getting and setting the attribute values.
-The toString method is overridden to return a string representation of the class, including the name, age, and description.
+The PeopleDESC.java file creates a PeopleDESC class data model to represent a person's information.
+The PeopleDESC class has four attributes: name, age, desc, and id, which represent the person's name, age, description, and identifier, respectively.
+This class includes corresponding getter and setter methods to access and set the attribute values.
+The toString method is overridden to return the string representation of the class, including the name, age, and description.

 public class PeopleDESC {